bazelbuild/bazel/site/docs/skylark/deploying.md

 ---
 layout: documentation
-title: Deploying new Skylark rules
+title: Deploying Rules
 ---

-# Deploying new rules
+# Deploying Rules

 This documentation is for rule writers who are planning to make their rules available to others.